What do different colored scrubs mean?

 What color scrubs should I pick?

-Color choices for scrubs have exploded recently.
-While some hospitals and workplaces may have rules regarding what color scrubs are acceptable, many places don’t, meaning you can wear whatever makes you feel your best.
-Consider mixing and matching lights and darks—like black joggers with a jade or mauve top—especially if you’re working in pediatrics or a unit where you’ll encounter kids on a regular basis.
+Consider mixing and matching lights and darks—like black joggers with a carribean blue or mauve top—especially if you’re working in pediatrics or a unit where you’ll encounter kids regularly.
 The pop of color can be a welcome cheery boost that makes you appear more inviting and friendly.
-Or keep it simple and sleek and rock your favorite color from head to toe knowing you’ll look and feel your best in scrubs Made For the Way You Move™.
+Or, keep it simple and sleek and rock your favorite color from head to toe knowing you’ll look and feel your best in scrubs Made For the Way You Move™ (hello heather grey or jade scrub sets!).
+Shop our nursing scrubs to find a color that works best for you.

 ← Older Post Newer Post →